Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Evil Counterpart: He considers himself one to Makarov, believing the source of all magic can only found in the depths of darkness while Makarov seems to want to keep it in the world of light.
 He also has Grimoire Law to counter Makarov's Fairy Law.

 - Evil Genius: He devised a way to grant himself limitless power and long life through mechanical means, which he developed after his accidental discovery/creation of Fairy Heart, a limitless wellspring of magic power.

 - Evil Is Not a Toy: He thinks he'll be able to achieve his goals by breaking Zeref's seal.
-Little does he realize that Zeref was never sealed, to begin with, and that his actions have ushered in a greater force of evil.
+Unfortunately for Hades, this comes back to haunt him when Zeref reveals he wasn't sealed after all and his actions have ushered in a greater force of evil.

 - Evil Mentor: After his FaceHeel Turn, he raised the Seven Kin of Purgatory in the art of Lost Magic, forbidden spells that have serious ramifications on those who misuse them.

 - Evil Old Folks: He's one of the vilest and formidable opponents Fairy Tail faces in the series, and he is much older than Makarov, pushing into his 100s.

 - Evil Plan: His plan is to awaken Zeref's power so that Grimoire Heart can bring about the Great Magic World.
 He ultimately fails at the end of the Sirius Island arc.